Simon Fraser University, Gender, Sexuality, and Women's Studies

 |Location:||British Columbia, Canada|

-The Department of Gender, Sexuality, and Women’s Studies (GSWS) at Simon Fraser University (Burnaby Campus) is seeking outstanding candidates for the Ruth Wynn Woodward Junior Chair in Gender, Sexuality, and Women’s Studies, a .5 FTE position at the rank of Assistant Professor, to start September 1, 2019.
-The successful applicant will be an exceptional emerging scholar with interdisciplinary expertise in Digital Humanities or the field of Gender and Global Asia.
+The Department of Gender, Sexuality, and Women’s Studies (GSWS) at Simon Fraser University (Burnaby Campus) is seeking outstanding candidates for the Ruth Wynn Woodward (RWW) Junior Chair in Gender, Sexuality, and Women’s Studies, commencing September 1, 2022.

 The RWW Endowment funds a Junior Chair who is expected to perform significant outreach-based activities that bridge academic and non-academic communities.
-This position will be appointed for a 24-month period (September 1, 2019 to August 31, 2021).
-The successful applicant will demonstrate expertise in gender, sexuality, and women’s studies, show evidence of teaching potential and public outreach, and be able to participate in departmental and collegial activities.
+This position will be appointed for a two-year full-time term with the possibility of renewal for up to one additional year, subject to budget availability.

 The application should include a 2-page cover letter that includes:

-• Short description of proposed public conference, workshop or lecture series, and community outreach envisioned
+- A description of proposed public conference, workshop or lecture series, and community outreach envisioned.

 Additionally, please provide:

-• A brief one-page description for each proposed undergraduate course.
+- A one-page description for each of the two proposed upper division undergraduate courses.

-Please consult the Department’s website for samples of courses currently taught by GSWS.
-Completed applications must be emailed to the Department of Gender, Sexuality, and Women’s Studies at firstname.lastname@example.org and received no later than 4 March 2019.
+Please consult the Department’s website at https://www.sfu.ca/gsws for samples of courses currently taught by GSWS.
+Completed applications must be emailed to the Department of Gender, Sexuality, and Women’s Studies at email@example.com and received no later than February 15, 2022.
 Candidates selected for interview will be asked to arrange for 3 letters of reference to be sent to the Department.

 Under the authority of the University Act personal information that is required by the University for academic appointment competitions will be collected.
 For further details see the Collection Notice.